 Dating Tips for Teens

-Before making a decision to date somebody, it is important to make sure you are aware of what you are getting yourself into.
+Consider these dating tips for teens before making a decision to date somebody.
+It's important to make sure that you are aware of what you are getting yourself into before agreeing to date someone and these tips can help.
 Answer the following questions regarding your potential date:

 What is this person's reputation?